 i) Fail to wake up when the alarm goes off.
 Don’t give up, stick with the plan.
 If you still find it harder to sleep, try integrating the Exhaustion Steps below.

-ii) You do wake up, but you’ll feel tired throughout the day, because it took too long for you to fall asleep that you didn’t get the amount of recovery you need.
-This is okay too, it’s part of the transition process.
+ii) You do wake up early, but you’ll feel tired throughout the day.
+It took too long for you to fall asleep that you didn’t get the amount of recovery you need.
+It’s part of the transition process.
 Don’t get frustrated.
 And don’t nap during the day — use that tiredness to help you fall asleep earlier on your next try.

 Repeat step 1-7, until you consistently wake up at 5.30 a.m. for several days.